w5xd/NyeVikingPowerMonitor/coupler/ReadMe.md

 # Coupler Details
 A build-it-yourself coupler schematic is here: <a href="../PCB/schematics.pdf"><img alt='page1' src='../PCB/schematics-1.png'/></a>
- A two layer PCB documented in the PCB folder makes it easy to construct.
+The two layer PCB documented in the PCB folder makes it easy to construct.
 The hole pattern for the 1411B aluminum box sides are:
 <ul>
 <li><a href='Front-template.pdf'>Front-template.pdf</a>